Public Safety

 -

-We need to benchmark other cities and amend the Zoning law to accommodate more affordable homes/housing units in certain locations.
+We need to benchmark other cities and amend the Zoning law to accommodate more attainable, diverse homes/housing units in certain locations.

 Together, we can strengthen our community and improve the quality of life for all.